edwyn/RPiHostIoT/README.md

-# RPiHostIoT
-RPHost for the Raspberry Pi 2 on Windows 10 IoT
+RPiHost for the Raspberry Pi 2 on Windows 10 IoT
 =============
 This is a first attempt to re-use code from CreationWorkshop on windows 10 IoT.